-All patients entering any Baptist Health Care location must have a screening test and temperature check.
-Please allow extra time upon arrival for screening (approximately 15 minutes).
+Anyone entering a Baptist Health Care location must be screened for COVID-19 and have a temperature check via a touchless forehead thermometer.
+Please allow extra time upon arrival for this screening (approximately 15 minutes).
 Screening stations are set up at select entrances of all our locations.

-Patients who have appointments at one of the outpatient departments within the hospitals may enter after screening and be accompanied by a support person.
-Appointments are required.
+Patients who have appointments at one of the outpatient departments within the hospitals, medical parks or any of the physician offices are not considered visitors and may enter after screening.

 VISITATION RESTRICTIONS - (Read closely as it varies according to facility.)